vuepress-theme-hope/vuepress-theme-hope/docs/pwa/src/config.md

 Special settings for Microsoft tiles

-> If you don’t want to make detailed settings, you can safely ignore it; if you don’t want to be compatible with windows, please set it to `false`.
+> If you don’t want to make detailed settings, you can safely ignore it; if you don’t want your site compatable with windows, please set it to `false`.

 ### msTile.image